-The Theology and Religious Studies award introduces the essential elements of the major world religions, and enables you to reflect upon the theological, ethical and philosophical issues that arise in them.
-Modules on this course will give you opportunity to explore the relationship between religion and often controversial issues in modern life.
+Modules on this course will give you the opportunity to explore the relationship between religion and often controversial issues in contemporary life.
 In this way, you will find that Theology & Religious Studies is a lively subject that deals with some of the most important issues of our time.

 - UCAS course code